Bernit-Chen/Homework-2/README.md

 > Solution

-Slippage is the difference between the expected price and the actual price of a trade , which is primarily caused by volatility and other factors like the size of the trade and the speed of the chain.
+Slippage is the difference between the expected price and the actual price of a trade.

-Uniswap V2 addressed this issue by introducing a feature "constant product invariant" , which ensures that the product of the reserve amounts of the two tokens in a trading pair remains constant.
+Uniswap V2 addressed this issue by using "constant product invariant", which ensures the product of the reserve amounts of the two tokens in a trading pair remains constant.
 When trades occur, the ratio of the reserve amounts changes to maintain this product, which in turn helps to minimize slippage.

 ![alt text](image.png)